eklicious/POCDriver/README.md

  -g update a random value in the array (must have arrays enabled) -v perform sets of operations on a stack so -v iuu will insert then update that record twice -v kui will find a record then update it then insert a new one. the last record is placed on a stack and p pops it off so
      -v kiippu  Finds a record, adds two, then pops them off and updates the original one found.
- -customagg Specify a custom aggregation framework query.
+ --customagg Specify a custom aggregation framework query.
 All stages of the aggregation pipeline are represented as json and each stage is pipe-delimited.
 An example is as follows (note that the query needs to run against a known customtemplate where you can explicitly define fields):
 "{$match: { \"recordInfo.recordSizeBytes\": {$lt: 700}}}|{$project: {_id:0, recordSizeBytes:\"$recordInfo.recordSizeBytes\", expirationYear: {$year:\"$documentAudit.expirationDatetime\"}}}|{$group: {_id: \"$expirationYear\", totalBytes: {$sum: 1}}}"
 Note: To execute the custom agg, you need to add an 'a' parameter to -v
  ```